iomesh/docs/docs/monitor-iomesh/install-iomesh-dashboard.md

 1. Log in Grafana.

-2. In the upper left corner of Dashboard homepage, click **Dashboard** > **+ Import**.

-3. Import the `IOMesh-cluster-dashboard.json` file.
+2. On the dashboard, import the `IOMesh-cluster-dashboard.json` file.
 Once done, you will be able to see IOMesh storage on the dashboard.